safeledger logo

 • Cost: Similar to the initial setup cost.

 After the first year, renew your license, office contract, and visas.
-Budget for the same costs each year.
+Budget for the same costs each year, however, the pricing for different zones vary.
+Check out the Dubai Free Zone Company Setup Cost to get detailed understanding of forming a company.

 Common Challenges and Solutions

-Entrepreneurs may face a few challenges during the setup process.
+Entrepreneurs may face a few challenges during the mainland company formation in dubai process.
 Being aware of them can help in finding proactive solutions.

 • Challenge: Unexpected Delays in Approvals